-Geelong Harmony Chorus is a women’s a cappella chorus with between 30 and 40 members who sing special four-part arrangements of contemporary ballads, classic songs, popular show tunes, and mainstream music.
+Geelong Harmony Chorus is a women’s a cappella chorus with around 30 members who sing special four-part arrangements of contemporary ballads, classic songs, popular show tunes, and mainstream music.
 Think of the singing in the Pitch Perfect movies and you’ll get an idea of what we do.

-If you’re a woman who loves to sing, you’ve come to the right place.
-We love to welcome new singers, so give us a call and come to a rehearsal where you’ll hear our beautiful ringing harmonies, meet our Musical Director, and see the fun we have.
+If you’re someone who loves to sing, you’ve come to the right place.
+We love to welcome new singers, so give us a call and come to a rehearsal where you’ll hear our beautiful ringing harmonies, meet our Musical Director, Michelle Roy, and see the fun we have.
 For more details, see our Membership page.

 History of Geelong Harmony Chorus